Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/j/jax/README.md

   - [JAX support in the EasyBuilders repository](https://github.com/easybuilders/easybuild-easyconfigs/tree/main/easybuild/easyconfigs/j/jax)

-JAX is very sensitive to the ROCm version.
-It is therefore difficult to provide easyconfigs for the very latest version JAX with the ROCm version currently installed on LUMI.

 ### Version 0.3.20 for cpeGNU and cpeCray

   - The easyconfig and easyblock are derived from the official EasyBuilders ones.